Fabergé egg: In popular culture

-In Danielle Steele's 1988 novel Zoya, a Fabergé egg is a keepsake of the last two remaining members of a noble family.
-The 2011 digital card game Cabals: Magic & Battle Cards features Fabergé egg as a collectible card.
-In 2017, visual artist Jonathan Monaghan exhibited a series of digital prints re-interpreting Fabergé eggs in humorous and surreal ways at The Walters Art Museum in Baltimore.
+In Danielle Steele's 1987 novel Zoya, a Fabergé egg is a keepsake of the last two remaining members of a noble family.
+The 2011 digital card game Cabals: Magic & Battle Cards features a Fabergé egg as a collectible card.
+In 2017, visual artist Jonathan Monaghan exhibited a series of digital prints reinterpreting Fabergé eggs in humorous and surreal ways at the Walters Art Museum in Baltimore.